mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "They will not stop.
 Not until everyone is under their thumb."

-"Then let us prick the thumb with sword and spear," she said with nearly a smile, "until there is no more blood to spill."
+"Then let us prick the thumb," she said, "'til there is no more blood to spill."

 Setre let out a sigh, seeing that she wouldn't be able to convince her that easily.

-"Look," Pomri said, "Maybe it's not high on your list of priorities right now, but this is for closure.
+"Setre," Pomri said, "This is for closure.
 We need to be able to say that we did all we could in the aftermath."

 "You already know what I'm going to say."